 Enterprise mobility is about ensuring that the right people have access to the right data at the right time from any location.
 Part of this process is being able to define the user’s identity and making sure that the correct security based protocols have been implemented to verify each user.
-There are a number of things to consider when defining a high level security strategy.
+There are a number of things to consider when defining a high-level security strategy.
 You have to think beyond device management and managing your company apps.
 It’s worthwhile analysing the overall security situation from a much wider perspective.
 As the use of API’s continues to grow exponentially, the importance of ensuring your mobile backend is secure becomes even more critical.
 Failure to create a comprehensive security strategy will expose your company to a multitude of security threats that could exploit weaknesses in your applications.

 So what’s the best way to secure your mobile apps and devices?
-Building your own security protocols can be expensive and time consuming so it’s worth looking at third party vendors who can provide a solution based on your requirements.
+Building your own security protocols can be expensive and time-consuming so it’s worth looking at third-party vendors who can provide a solution based on your requirements.
 Security vulnerabilities are often a result of poor software development processes.
 It’s worth considering the processes that are used to develop your software and establishing how to minimise errors in order to minimise any potential vulnerabilities.
 Creating a standardised approach to security and the development of your apps is a critical aspect of any effective mobility strategy.

 7. Get the right people involved

-Finally you need to consider who is responsible for governance and management of your company’s overall mobility strategy.
+Finally, you need to consider who is responsible for the governance and management of your company’s overall mobility strategy.
 You need to think about who is in control and the people that should be involved.
 It’s also equally important to think about who is not in control and the people that don’t require influence and the ability to make decisions regarding mobility.
 Having too many voices (or the wrong voices) involved in your mobility governance will make it hard to formulate a cohesive strategy.
 You need to consider who the best people are in your company to influence key decisions and policies around all aspects of mobility.
 This can be problematic given the fact that mobility affects your whole company, and to a lesser or greater extent, all stakeholders will feel they should be partially involved in the decision making process.
 Your mobility strategy will affect sales, marketing, production, finance, HR and just about every single function within the company so make sure you involve the correct people with an appropriate level of influence and authority.

 The fact is that many companies now have a BYOD strategy.
 But BYOD is only one aspect of a much wider mix of considerations when it comes to mobility.
-The reality is that whilst many organisations have a BYOD policy, very few have a comprehensive grip on the wider elements enterprise mobility.
-Without a consistent policy to manage every element of the mobility process the whole thing can become fragmented and difficult to manage.
+The reality is that whilst many organisations have a BYOD policy, very few have a comprehensive grip on the wider elements of enterprise mobility.
+Without a consistent policy to manage every element of the mobility process, the whole thing can become fragmented and difficult to manage.
 Whatever you decide to do, it needs to function well across all departments.
-You need to avoid a situation whereby individual departments can govern mobility in there own way.
+You need to avoid a situation whereby individual departments can govern mobility in their own way.
 This has the ability to fracture and derail all of the hard work and time you’ve invested in developing an overarching approach.
 This can be very costly if managed incorrectly.

 The final word on enterprise mobility